 - Learn.
 Provide training and capacity development to help affected countries cope with current and future crises and avert potential destabilizing conflict and migration.

 This is a collaboration among an expanding group of organisations supported by The Netherlands Ministry of Foreign Affairs.
 Current partners include: IHE Delft (lead), World Resources Institute, Deltares, the Hague Centre for Strategic Studies, Wetlands International and International Alert.
 Oregon State University and Pacific Institute are advisors to the consortium.
 An initial pilot study will be carried out in Mali during 2018.
-A second pilot is expected to be selected shortly.

 For more information: contact one of the consortium partners or the overall coordinator IHE Delft: Susanne Schmeier,